How to create a company-wide email signature and disclaimer in Outlook

 Click Save, and that’s it!

-Limitations when setting company-wide email signatures & disclaimers
+Limitations when setting a company-wide email signature and disclaimer

 Do you want to do any of these in Microsoft 365?